ArtificalSUN/MKS-WIFI_PS_uploader/README.md

 ```
 "\path\to\the\python\installation\pythonw.exe" "\path\to\the\script\MKS_WIFI_PS_upload.pyw" ip_address mode;
 ```
+You actually have to do this modification to every Print profile you want to use Uploader for.

 ##### ip_address - IP adress of the printer in your local network
 ##### mode - one of the following options: